quii/learn-go-with-tests/roman-numerals.md

 Did the thought of writing code that converts 1984 into MCMLXXXIV feel intimidating to you at first?
 It did to me and I've been writing software for quite a long time.

-The trick, as always is to **get started with something simple** and take **small steps**.
+The trick, as always, is to **get started with something simple** and take **small steps**.

-At no point in this process did we make any large leaps, do any huge refactorings or get in a mess.
+At no point in this process did we make any large leaps, do any huge refactorings, or get in a mess.

 I can hear someone cynically saying "this is just a kata".
-I cant argue with that, but every project I work on I still take this same approach.
+I cant argue with that, but I still take this same approach for every project I work on.
 I never ship a big distributed system in my first step, I find the simplest thing the team could ship (usually a "Hello world" website) and then iterate on small bits of functionality in manageable chunks, just like how we did here.

 The skill is knowing _how_ to split work up, and that comes with practice and with some lovely TDD to help you on your way.